Black and tiny, it decided to

 There’s rapture in my heart and eyes.

 It was early into the 13th century after the messiah was born.
 In a small island north of Europe, the French had lost England.
-But the remnants of their culture had remained.
+But the remnants of their culture were still to be found.
 The language spoken in that Island, which was predominantly Anglo-Saxon, prior to the French invasion in 1066, had amalgamated with French.
 And hence, Middle English was born.
 And while the words in Middle English had French origins, the poetry that remained largely took its roots from Beowulf; alliteration was the norm, rhyme was merely an ornament, fit to be worn by the Queen.
 Going beyond the fourth meter was an abomination.

 And then, about seven score years later, a man was born, who would change English poetry forever.